makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 ## Word Embeddings

 * Word2vec (with its variants SGNS and CBOW) features an extremely trimmed NN
-* FastText is a derivative of Word2vec, also incorporating sub-word
+* FastText is a derivative of Word2vec, also incorporating sub-words
 * GloVe trains word vectors directly on a word co-occurrence matrix
 * Somewhat similar, SVD-PPMI (Levy+ 2015)
 * we rely on embedding models pretrained on very large corpora
-  * SGNS model trained on the Google News corpus 2 (Google), the
+  * SGNS model trained on the Google News corpus (Google), the
-  * FastText model trained on Common Crawl 3 (Common), as well as the
+  * FastText model trained on Common Crawl (Common), as well as the
   * FastText models for a wide range of languages trained on the Wikipedias
     * different training and vocabulary sizes (see Grave+ (2018)) Edouard Grave, Piotr Bojanowski, Prakhar Gupta, Armand Joulin, T Mikolov